jasonknight/predator/README.md

 # Predator

-A fast and functional PHP Webframework experiment
+A fast and functional PHP Webframework.

 ## Design Goals